godatadriven/azureml_experiment_tracking_tutorial/README.md

 ## The problem
 The ML problem we are solving in this project is the noisy [two moon problem](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html#sklearn.datasets.make_moons).
-The train and test data looks like this:
+The train and test data sets looks like this:

 ![train and test data](images/data.png)
 You can find the data in the `data` folder and the code to generate the data  in `azureml_scripts/create_dataset.py`.

 We will use a Random Forest classifier from scikit-learn to solve this problem.
 The training process consists of the following steps: